ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Later, when joining the group (see {{ssec-key-distribution-exchange}}), the Client uses the 'kdcchallenge' value and additional information to build a proof-of-possession (PoP) input.
 This is in turn used to compute a PoP evidence, which the Client also provides to the Group Manager in order to prove possession of its own private key (see the 'client_cred_verify' parameter in {{gid-post}}).

-The KDC MUST store the 'kdcchallenge' value associated to the Client at least until it receives a join request from it (see {{ssec-key-distribution-exchange}}), to be able to verify the PoP evidence provided during the join process, and thus that the Client possesses its own private key.
+The KDC MUST store the 'kdcchallenge' value associated to the Client at least until it receives a Joining Request from it (see {{ssec-key-distribution-exchange}}), to be able to verify the PoP evidence provided during the join process, and thus that the Client possesses its own private key.

 The same 'kdcchallenge' value MAY be reused several times by the Client, to generate a new PoP evidence, e.g., in case the Client provides the Group Manager with a new public key while being a group member (see {{update-pub-key}}), or joins a different group where it intends to use a different public key.
 Therefore, it is RECOMMENDED that the KDC keeps storing the 'kdcchallenge' value after the first join is processed as well.
 If the KDC has already discarded the 'kdcchallenge' value, that will trigger an error response with a newly generated 'kdcchallenge' value that the Client can use to restart the join process, as specified in {{ssec-key-distribution-exchange}}.